Blazam-App/docs.blazam.org/docsource/admin/settings/authentication.md

 ## Admin Password
 Allows for changing the built-in admin account password

+Use a strong password as this account has full access

 ## Session Timeout
 The time in minutes that a web user should be authenticated for.
 !!! note